berndmichaely/lib-filesystem-view/lib-filesystem-view-base/README.md

 The essential steps are:

 * Extending the `IFileSystemTreeView` interface, providing an additional factory mechanism for your own component (and possibly some additional functionality, e.g. JavaFX properties)
-* Providing a class implementating this interface, containing a UI tree view component representing the data model provided by the `-base` module
+* Providing a class implementing this interface, containing a UI tree view component representing the data model provided by the `-base` module
 * Providing an implementation of the `NodeView` interface, containing essentially some factory methods to provide the specific UI components

 Examples are provides by the `-swing` and `-fx` modules as well as the unit tests of the `-base` module.